Fattimo/hear-a-tale-awakening/README.md

 "Students with poor reading skills fail to reach their potential in school and in life -- a well-designed web-based app, compatible with small-screen devices, can provide the support that such students desperately need."
 We will be designing a mobile compatible web application that allows users to read Kate Chopin's *The Awakening*, integrating data tracking, audio files, and user interaction features on top of a basic reader.

-### Known Bugs

-* Paging backwards does not take you to the last page of the previous chapter

 ## Stack

 - React.js: Front-end